“There is a magic machine that sucks carbon out of the air,

 costs very little, and builds itself.
 It’s called a tree.”

 Using the arts, social media and new digital technologies to promote intersections between human rights, arts, technology, climate justice and global citizenship education.

-- Use the arts to empower young people to become aware and engaged global citizens and leaders of today and tomorrow – who have the skills and confidence to achieve an inclusive, equal, just, peaceful, sustainable world
+Smashing Times is committed to working with young people to build skills in how to become engaged global citizens and leaders of today and tomorrow, with the skills and confidence to achieve an inclusive, equal, just, peaceful, sustainable world.

-- Build the skills and knowledge of the young people to firstly understand how power structures currently operate and how they are linked to human rights and issues such as climate change and secondly to explore what kind of peaceful social activism needs to take place to bring about climate change and the creation of a more just and fair society.
+This requires an understanding of how power structures currently operate and how they are linked to human rights and issues such as climate change and secondly to explore what kind of peaceful social activism needs to take place to bring about climate change and the creation of a more just and fair society.